-There are three ways a new student to Bowdoin can find a job on campus through the Student Employment Office (SEO).
+There are several ways a new student to Bowdoin can find a job on campus, and the Student Employment Office (SEO) is available to help.

-Important Note: The FYJPP serves all first-year students, regardless of whether or not you receive Bowdoin student aid.
-However, on the rare chance we receive more applications than available openings, priority is given to students receiving Bowdoin student aid.
+- The FYJPP serves all first-year students, regardless of whether or not you receive Bowdoin financial aid.
+If we receive more applications than jobs available, we will prioritize aided students first.